 Typically, men have two types of erections, psychogenic and reflex.
 A reflex erection is involuntary and can occur without sexual or stimulating thoughts.
 The nerves that control a man’s ability to have a reflex erection are located in the sacral area (S2–S4) of the spinal cord.
 Psychogenic erections result from the brain sending arousing messages through the nerves of the spinal cord that exit at the T10-L2 levels.²

 A urologist should be consulted regarding managing ED from autonomic peripheral neuropathy.
-The pathophysiology and treatment path will be similar to the treatment of ED for those suffering from a spinal cord injury.
+The pathophysiology and treatment path for Superficial Siderosis patients will be similar to the treatment of ED for those suffering from a spinal cord injury.

 Updated June 18, 2018